WOEX: Switch to news/talk

-Spanish Contemporary
+Spanish-language music

-On June 24, 2020, Cox Radio announced that WDBO-FM's news/talk programming would relocate back to WDBO.
+On June 24, 2020, Cox Radio announced that WDBO-FM's news/talk programming would relocate back to WDBO-AM.
 An FM translator, 107.3 W297BB, would begin simulcasting WDBO.
-Five days later, WDBO-FM would switch to Spanish-language Contemporary Hits as "Éxitos 96.5" (the "Éxitos" branding was previously on W297BB, which was used for a Spanish hot adult contemporary format).
+Five days later, WDBO-FM would flip to Spanish CHR as Éxitos 96.5 (the "Éxitos" branding was previously on W297BB, which was used for a Spanish hot adult contemporary format).
+On July 14, 2020, WDBO-FM changed its call sign to WOEX to match the Éxitos branding.

-On July 14, 2020, WDBO-FM changed call letters to WOEX to match the "Éxitos" branding.
+On October 17, 2024, WOEX flipped from Spanish CHR to a hybrid Latin pop/English-language adult contemporary format as Hits 96.5, modeled after Miami's WMIA-FM.
+In November 2025, WOEX announced that it would air Christmas music for the holiday season while maintaining its Spanish-language presentation, promoting itself as the "first" bilingual Christmas station.